 I found that my studies enhanced my new-found knowledge of communications in a new way: Knowing your target audience and the best way to communicate information to them is key in both a disaster situation and in everyday life.
 High levels of empathy; putting yourself in other people’s shoes and understanding what they need to understand make a good communicator and marketer.
 Studying different societies has helped a lot too.

 My international experience has allowed me to see techniques being used in small, medium and large companies, both internationally and nationally.
 Marketing automation techniques, in particular, are key to helping an organisation grow.
 I’m keen to keep ahead of the curve, utilising a variety programmes and tools for a fast reaction time to keep students and parents informed of the interesting and relevant news.
 Keeping our communications authentic and as close to the source (our students, staff and families) as possible is high on my list.

-I can bring bundles of energy, excitement, and a smidge of expertise to what is already a fast-moving and innovative school and I am pleased to be able to meet so many talented staff and awesome students.
+I can bring bundles of energy, excitement, and expertise to what is already a fast-moving and innovative school and I am pleased to be able to meet so many talented staff and students.

 Fun Fact: I was among 1000 people dancing in the 2012 London Olympics Opening Ceremony as an 80/90s ‘Raver’.

 CIM Diploma in Professional Marketing, Level 6, Cambridge Marketing College

 Masters of Science in Disaster Management at Coventry University